hslarson/GOLD-Transcript-Printer/README.md

 For development reasons, you may choose to load the extension into Chrome directly rather than downloading it from the Chrome web store.

-1. Open the Chrome extension manager in your browser: [chrome://extensions/](chrome://extensions/)
+1. Open the Chrome extension manager in your browser: <a href="chrome://extensions/" target="_blank" rel="noopener noreferrer">chrome://extensions/</a>
 2. Turn on "Developer Mode"
-3. Select "Load Unpacked" and choose the local directory containing the source files
+3. Select "Load unpacked" and choose the local directory containing the source files

 You should now see the GOLD Transcript Printer extension listed with your other extensions.